livingdocsIO/documentation/reference-docs/server-configuration/config.md

 #### Asset management

-The asset management impacts editor in three ways:
+The asset management impacts editor in four ways:
 - You can pick images from the library which have been previously uploaded
 - You can see all the uploaded images and perform operations on them
 - You can edit the Metadata of images in a dedicated view, which is accessible over an image
+- You can enforce metadata on images before a user can upload them

 ##### Prerequisite